ashishrajsrivastava/MyDevOps/docs/Install IIS and configure Websites via DSC.md

-# Install IIS and configure the IIS Website with custome information using DSC.
+# Install IIS and configure IIS Websites with custom information using DSC.

 Followiing DSC Configuration Install IIS on machine and also configure websites with custom information.